33 Common Online Struggles from Last Week’s Experiment

 I’ll admit I haven’t found a good solution for this either.
 The posts I write here take 6-8 hours.
 If you have a full-time job, an attention-hungry kid, and a literally hungry family, I know it’s hard to find the time to write even once a week.

 You have three options.
 One, write higher quality, less often.
-Two, find (probably hire) someone to create content for you.
+Two, find (probably hire) someone to create content for you (by lawrence mcmeen).
 Three, find a way to accept and filter user-generated content.

 12. User-Generated Content